 - Rent Control / Increase Limitations.
 Hawaii state landlords can raise rent only after the lease has ended.

 - Notice Required to Raise Rent.
-For month-to-month tenancies, Hawaii landlords must provide 45 days notice from next rent due date.
+Hawaii landlords must provide 45 days’ notice for a month-to-month tenancy and if the tenancy is less than one month a 15 days’ notice from next rent due date.

 - Bounced Check Fees.
 Hawaii state landlords may charge up to $30 for bounced checks.

 When Can a Landlord Increase Rent?

 A landlord must abide by the rental rates and term of the lease.
 Rent may be increased once the lease has ended.
 Landlord-Tenant-Handbook

 The landlord may increase the rent for the following reasons:

 - Substantial increase in taxes or operating costs.

 - The landlord has completed a capital improvement of the dwelling unit.